Abdeljalil97/ChatBoot/README.md

 # ChatBoot
-making a chatboot with python
+making a chatboot with python using chatterbot == 1.0.4